 At Elberta’s Waterfront Park, you can take a break from your road trip, and enjoy a peaceful picnic or let your kids burn some energy on the playground.
 There are many walking paths along the waterfront, making this a popular spot among visitors and locals alike.

 Another excursion that you can enjoy in this small town is charter fishing.
-Given its proximity to Lake Michigan and its relatively slow pace, Elberta is a haven fishing enthusiasts.
+Given its proximity to Lake Michigan and its relatively slow pace, Elberta is a haven for fishing enthusiasts.
 Charter fishing tours take you onto Lake Michigan for a chance to get the catch of a lifetime before getting on M22 Michigan again.

 M22 Frankfort Scenic Drive